Non-unitary evolution of neutrinos in matter and the leptonic unitarity test: Introduction

+As an outcome of our formulation we have pointed out a new way of distinguishing low-scale unitarity violation from high-scale one by observing the probability leaking term in the oscillation probability.
+The term signals existence of energetically accessible sterile states, which is characteristic to low-scale unitarity violation, and it has been included for the first time in the analysis of unitarity violation in \cite{Fong:2016yyh} which uses a JUNO~\cite{JUNO}-like setting.
+See refs.~\cite{Parke:2015goa,Blennow:2016jkn} for a comprehensive analysis of the currently available neutrino data with the active plus sterile framework, and \cite{Blennow:2016jkn,Tang:2017khg} for analyses of the future experiments.

+In this paper, we give a comprehensive treatment of the $(3+N)$ space unitary model.
+We formulate a \emph{novel} perturbative framework with small unitarity violating matrix element $W$ as the unique perturbing parameter, which we call ``{\em small unitarity-violation perturbation theory}''.
+It allows us to calculate the oscillation probability in the presence of matter effect comparable in size to the vacuum mixing effect.
 It must be remarked that the sterile sector model-independent nature of the $(3+N)$ space unitary model is demonstrated in ref.~\cite{Fong:2016yyh} only in vacuum and in matter to first order in matter perturbation theory.
-It is the first goal of this paper to formulate the appropriate framework to address this question, and show that the model-independence holds after inclusion of sizeable matter effect.
-In fact, we will observe that the same condition on the sterile neutrino masses guarantees this property.
-It may be useful in the application of our framework to some of the ongoing and next generation neutrino oscillation experiments \cite{Abe:2017vif,Adamson:2016tbq,Abe:2017aap,Collaboration:2011ym,Abe:2015zbg,Acciarri:2015uup,TheIceCube-Gen2:2016cap,Adrian-Martinez:2016zzs}.
-The discussion of the second point above, our second goal, will follow once the formulation of perturbation theory is completed.
+Hence, the first goal of this paper is to show that the model-independence holds after inclusion of sizeable matter effect.
+In fact, we observe that the same condition on the sterile neutrino masses guarantees this property, and the extremely simple expressions of the oscillation probabilities result even with our computation to fourth order.

-It may be worth to note that there exists difference between low- and high-scale unitarity violation with regard to need for and implication to future neutrino experiments.
-The scenario of high-scale unitarity violation has been studied extensively in the literature \cite{Antusch:2006vwa,FernandezMartinez:2007ms,Antusch:2009pm,Antusch:2009gn,Antusch:2014woa,Escrihuela:2015wra,Fernandez-Martinez:2016lgt,Blennow:2016jkn,Escrihuela:2016ube}.\footnote{ Works have also been done on unitarity violation by sterile sector from somewhat different point of view, e.g., if it exists, how it could disturb measurement of lepton Kobayashi-Maskawa phase $\delta_{\rm CP}$, or mass ordering.
-See for example, \cite{Klop:2014ima,Gandhi:2015xza,Agarwalla:2016mrc,Miranda:2016wdr,Ge:2016xya,Dutta:2016vcc,Dutta:2016czj,Rout:2017udo}. } In this case, due to preserved $SU(2) \times U(1)$ symmetry at high scales, it is conceivable that the constraints from measurements using probes in the charged lepton sector play a dominant role.
-On the other hand, in the case of low-scale unitarity violation, neutrino oscillation experiments will play key role in constraining unitarity violation.